-- Qualitative Documents Analysis (QDA) of: research studies and analyses produced by other research organisations, academia, NGOs, individual researchers etc.; official documents produced by public institutions (legal acts, by-laws, strategies, annual reports, minutes from meetings, press releases) and media coverage (texts, articles, news reports and other published materials). - Qualitative interviews with 12 individuals (journalists, lawyers, media experts, representatives of public institutions or NGOs). - Survey with 136 journalists from different media organizations on the basis of a structured questionnaire which is adapted partly based on the one from the Worlds of Journalism Study. - Official statistic data requested from public institutions or collected from available websites or from other published sources.
+- Qualitative Documents Analysis (QDA) of: research studies and analyses produced by other research organisations, academia, NGOs, individual researchers, etc.; Official documents produced by public institutions (legal acts, by-laws, strategies, annual reports, minutes from meetings, press releases) and media coverage (texts, articles, news reports and other published materials). - Qualitative interviews nine interviews (journalists, lawyers, media experts, representatives of public institutions and NGO's). - Official statistics requested from public institutions or collected from available websites or from other published sources. - Survey of 242 journalists, conducted as a part of the project "Media for Human Rights", financed by the European Union.